What is OBOR (One Belt One Road)

 Copper Daily Elliott Wave Chart

 Copper Daily Chart is showing either 5 waves impulse from 1.15.2016 low or a 5 swing sequence from 1.15.2016 low.
 Both interpretations suggest that more upside is favored as far as the metal remains above 1.15.2016 low at 1.9594.
 Dips therefore is a buy in 3, 7, or 11 swing and we don’t like selling the metal.
-To get the latest Elliott Wave chart update on Copper, try EWF 14 days for only $9.99.Back
+To get the latest Elliott Wave chart update on Copper, try EWF 14 days FREE.Back